 The medical power of attorney becomes effective immediately after you execute it and is effective indefinitely unless it contains a specific termination date or you revoke it.

-If the medical power of attorney has a specific termination date but you are incompetent on that date the medical power of attorney continues to be effective until you become competent.
+If the medical power of attorney has a specific termination date, but you are incompetent on that date, the medical power of attorney continues to be effective until you become competent.

 If you are able to make medical decisions for yourself, you have the control and right to make those decisions.
 In the event that you cannot make these decisions, your “agent” can legally make medical decisions for you.

-A medical power of attorney authorizes your agent to act on your behalf only when and if your attending physician certifies in writing and files the certification in your medical records that based on his reasonable medical judgment, you are incompetent.
+A medical power of attorney authorizes your agent to act on your behalf only when and if your attending physician certifies in writing and files the certification in your medical records that, based on his reasonable medical judgment, you are incompetent.

-Regardless of the existence of a medical power of attorney or the declaration of incompetence, the statutes specify no medical provider can give or withhold treatment from you if you object.
+Regardless of the existence of a medical power of attorney or the declaration of incompetence, the statutes specify that no medical provider can give or withhold treatment from you if you object.

 Can I Revoke a Medical Power of Attorney?